The Best and Worst Foods for Sleep: What to Eat Before Bed

 Magnesium is a crucial mineral for relaxation, muscle recovery, and nervous system regulation.
 Low magnesium levels have been linked to insomnia and restless sleep.

-Unlike simple sugars, complex carbohydrates help maintain steady blood glucose levels throughout the night.
+Unlike simple sugars, complex carbohydrates are digested more slowly and help maintain stable blood glucose levels throughout the night, reducing the likelihood of sleep disruption caused by energy dips.

 4. Healthy Fats (To Reduce Nighttime Wake-Ups)